vircadia/vircadia-metaverse/README.md

 # Iamus

-Metaverse server for [Vircadia Project] implemented in [NodeJS]/[ExpressJS]/[FeathersJS]/[TypeScript].
+Metaverse server for [Vircadia], implemented with [NodeJS]/[ExpressJS]/[FeathersJS]/[TypeScript].
-This supports the basic inter-domain operations for a [Vircadia Open Source Metaverse Project] grid: accounts, places, etc.
+This supports the basic inter-domain operations for a [Vircadia] open source metaverse project: accounts, servers, etc.

 ## The Name